President Gerald R. Ford Student Writing Challenge

 JUDGING CRITERIA & PROCESS

-Winners will be selected based on adherence to the theme, quality of their narrative, originality of the essay, as well as their proper use of grammar, spelling, and punctuation.
+Winners will be selected based on adherence to the theme, quality of writing, originality of the essay, as well as proper use of grammar, spelling, and punctuation.

 Plagiarism will result in disqualification.
 Judges will select the top three entries.
-Judges also reserve the right to select up to four honorable mention recipients.
+Judges also reserve the right to select up to seven honorable mention recipients.
 One out-of-state student will be chosen for an award.
-All of these decisions made by the judges are final.
+All decisions made by the judges are final.
 Participating sponsors are not responsible for lost, late, misdirected, illegible, incomplete essays, or essays that do not follow all rules and guidelines.

-Finalists will be notified no later than April 19, 2019.
+Finalists only will be notified no later than April 17, 2020.

 Essays will not be returned to students following the Essay Challenge.